Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.close_stage}}**

 As explained earlier while discussing the open stage, the execution functionality is currently under development.
-Needless to say, execution of the closing orders is of the highest significance, but in the mean time some temporal <a href='suite-execution-limitation.html'>execution limitations</a> apply.
+Needless to say, execution of the closing orders is of the highest significance, but in the meantime some temporal <a href='suite-execution-limitation.html'>execution limitations</a> apply.

 Also pending development is the keeping of a formal trading log.
 The current functionality allows you to see each trade on the screen, along with all the corresponding details, as well as a consolidated report on the live trading panel.
-This information is stored as a data product, thus, is not lost.
+This information is stored as a data product, thus, it is not lost.
 In the future, the system should incorporate a user-friendly feature to browse such logs, and even help analyze them in search for potential optimizations of your trading systems.

 ### Adding a Close Stage

 To add a close stage node, select *Add Missing Stages* on the strategy node menu.
-All stages that may be missing are created along with the rest of the basic structure of nodes required to define each of them, and their events.
+All stages that may be missing are created along with the rest of the basic structure of nodes required to define each of them and their events.